- Professor Laura Jeffery

 - Research Interests

 - Forced displacement, Migration studies, Environmental anthropology, Critical heritage studies, Environment and society, Conservation and development, Human-environment relations, Maldives, Seychelles, Ethnomusicology, Migration and development, intangible cultural heritage, advocacy, creative engagement, Chagos, Mauritius, Seychelles, Maldives, Indian Ocean

 Guidance and Feedback Hours

-I am a social anthropologist specialising in forced displacement, migration studies, intangible cultural heritage, human/environment relations, and conservation and development.
-I am currently working on three projects:
+I am a social anthropologist specialising in forced displacement, migration studies, intangible cultural heritage, human/environment relations, and conservation and development, working on three projects: